FAQ

 Yes, if you currently receive EI, you may still proceed with your bursary application for financial support.

-You must have a valid SIN to receive payment of a bursary for financial support.
-If you are not currently residing in Canada and you are eligible for the bursaries, you will be reimbursed upon your arrival, once you obtain your SIN and Canadian bank account information for direct deposit.
+A valid SIN is not required to apply for the IEN bursary program, but you will need one to receive a bursary payment (reimbursement).
+If you are not currently residing in Canada and are eligible for the bursaries, you will be reimbursed once you obtain your SIN and Canadian bank account information for direct deposit.

 The English Language Test (ELT) bursary is available for up to two (2) attempts of a BCCNM-accepted test, whether an applicant is successful or not.
 Funding is up to $400 per test and is based on official receipts from a recognized English Language Proficiency Test.
 Receipts for tests must be dated on or after May 1, 2021.